-- Transactional liquidity: Do internal market issues interfere with the flow of credit to the real economy - so far they have not seemed to. - Systemic liquidity: effects during market stress? - Could a lack of 'shock absorption' capacity lead to more rapid price declines during a sell-off? - Anomalous trading days -- are these blips driven by electronic trading?
-How worried should we be given that they did not have a systemic impact? - What are the implications for regulation?
+Transactional liquidity: Do internal market issues interfere with the flow of credit to the real economy?

+- Systemic liquidity: effects during market stress? - Could a lack of 'shock absorption' capacity lead to more rapid price declines during a sell-off?

-AFR Americans for Financial Reform
+What are the implications for regulation?